landinfotech/mycivitas/docs/src/index.md

 ## Key concepts

-**How does MyCivitas work?:** The heart of MyCivitas is a map of your community and its assets and infrastructure.
+**How does MyCivitas work?:** MyCivitas begins by providing a comprehensive map of your community, highlighting its assets and infrastructure.
+Users can capture and document essential information about the physical components within the community.
+With the gathered data, prioritise your community assets based on their significance and needs.
+MyCivitas allows you to assess and categorise assets for better management and decision-making.
+MyCivitas aids in capital planning by offering insights into the condition and importance of various community assets.
+This information supports strategic planning and budget allocation for effective infrastructure development.
+Streamline maintenance and improvement processes by setting up work orders within MyCivitas.
+Assign tasks, schedule activities, and track progress to ensure timely and efficient execution of projects.
+MyCivitas provides a robust platform for ongoing asset management.
+Monitor the status of infrastructure, track changes, and utilise the system to make informed decisions for the sustainable development of your community.

-**Capture your infrastructure:** Create an asset inventory using powerful mapping software.
-Our data capture system uses QGIS, a free and open-source desktop application.
+**Capture your infrastructure:** Create a detailed asset inventory by leveraging powerful mapping software.
+Our data capture system utilises QGIS, a free and open-source desktop application, making it user-friendly and accessible.

-**Prioritize Your Assets:** Our system performs risk assessment analysis and preventative maintenance planning analysis on your data.
+**Prioritize Your Assets:** Our system goes beyond simple inventory; it performs risk assessment analysis and preventative maintenance planning on your data.
+This ensures a nuanced understanding of asset priorities, allowing you to focus on areas that need immediate attention or mitigation.

-**Support Your Capital Planning:** Make informed decisions to support your capital planning.
+**Support Your Capital Planning:** MyCivitas empowers you to make informed decisions crucial for supporting your capital planning.
+By providing comprehensive insights into asset conditions and requirements, you can strategically allocate resources and budget effectively.

-**Set Up Work Order:** Use the platform to plan ad hoc and scheduled maintenance planning tasks.
+**Set Up Work Order:** Streamline your maintenance processes by utilising the platform to plan both ad hoc and scheduled maintenance tasks.
+MyCivitas enables efficient task assignment, scheduling, and tracking, facilitating a proactive approach to infrastructure management.

 **We Are Here to Help:** Let us know if you need any help along the way, from capturing data to presenting to the council.
 We have a team of experienced staff available.